 To get an RSS feed, you need a web host.
 Strictly speaking, you can host your podcast for free on a WordPress.com blog, or even via Dropbox, but I don’t recommend that.
 Instead, I strongly recommend Libsyn, which is a dedicated service for podcasters.
 Plans start at $5/mo, and can scale up as you need more hosting space, better statistics, and the capability to build an app.
 For now, start simple.

 Although Libsyn does offer a public-facing version of your feed — making it a kind of blog — I recommend buying a domain of your own and creating a WordPress.org blog.
 This way, you can configure it as you like, use whatever theme you choose, and you are in control of your own domain name.
 It’s also much easier for potential listeners to visit

-Pat Flynn has created a video showing exactly how to register for Bluehost and create a blog in a few minutes.
-I highly endorse Pat and his podcasting efforts, but I would be most appreciative if you click on my Bluehost link when the time comes, rather than Pat’s.
+Pat Flynn has created a video showing exactly how to register for BlueHost and create a blog in minutes.
+I highly endorse Pat and his podcasting efforts, but I appreciate if you click on my BlueHost link when the time comes, rather than Pat’s.
 This referral helps keep The Busy Creator plugging along.